RS-Dev06/RS-Dev06/README.md

 <h2 align="left">Hi 👋!
-My name is Raheim and I'm a Software Engineer and Hobbyist Hacker that spends way too much time on automation :D <br><br>
+I'm Raheim, Software Engineer and Hobbyist Hacker that spends way too much time on automation :D <br><br>
-  I also like reverse engineering, embedded programming, and spending an ungoldy amount of time on personal projects that I throw away D:</h2>
+  I like reverse engineering, embedded programming, and spending an ungoldy amount of time on personal projects that I throw away D:</h2>

 ###